This band is from Otavalo, Ecuador and is playing on a corner by the Cuenca New Cathedral.

 We all like to be entertained and when these musicians dance they look like feathered dervishes drawing circles on the sidewalk with their toes and bare feet.

-The spirit that makes them dance captures their audience too.
+The spirit that makes them dance captures us too.